Opinion: Black children deserve better than teachers who tell them to dream small

 Because teachers are authority figures, their words hold meaning to a child

-As a Black woman, a child of Windrush parents and a recruiter who has dedicated much of her career to improving the employment outcomes of people of colour, this is a subject very close to my heart.
+As a Black woman, a child of Windrush parents and a recruiter who has dedicated much of her career to improving the employment outcomes of people of colour, I hold this subject very close to my heart.
 My earliest career aspiration, aside from wanting to be a singer and dancer, was to be a social worker.
-I loved the idea of helping people get their life together and giving them the tools to turn helplessness into hope.
+I loved the idea of helping people get their lives together and giving them the tools to turn helplessness into hope.

-But at school, this kind of aspirational thinking was discouraged.
+At school, however, this kind of aspirational thinking was discouraged.
 When I was 15, my form tutor said that such a line of work was out of my reach: I had to lower my sights and strive for something more achievable, like getting an office job at the local factory.

 But the tutor’s feedback didn’t dampen my dreams.
 It made me only more determined to prove him wrong.
 I would never allow these detracting words to define who I was or what I was capable of.